1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Equator (0°) divides Earth into two hemispheres.

-12. The latitudinal extent of India is between:
+12. The latitudinal extent of India is between_____________.

 A) 8°4′ N and 37°6′ N